tomeichlersmith/RandomManifoldWalks/README.md

  - Function that returns the coordinate within the correct range, wrapping the coordinate (either bouncing back or transporting)

 EscapeCheck: functions that test if a given step is within an escape region (requires a paired parameters list)
+ - Each escape check is defined within the namespace EscapeCheck
  - `typedef bool (*EscapeCheckPtr)(const std::vector<double> parameters, StepPtr step)`
  - parameters list changes depending on type/shape of Escape Region
  - Escape checks are in terms of parameter space (u,v)